slqselina/slqselina.github.io/content/post/2017/11/armstrong-redwoods-and-austin-creek.md

 * 12:03pm - start the East Ridge Trailhead
 * 12:24pm - break (Kevy bothered to take out from his backpack the gas, pan and cup to boil water and make a hot coffee!)
 * 12:51pm - move on
-* 01:53pm - finish East Ridage Trail and start the Gilliam Creek Trail
+* 01:53pm - finish East Ridge Trail and start the Gilliam Creek Trail
 * 02:49pm - hit Schoolhouse creek
 * 03:28pm - hit East Austin Creek Fire Road
 * 04:02pm - start to ascend to Vista point